 SHANNON GARSON'S CAKE RECIPES

-Australian Country were lucky enough to visit Shannon Garson and her family where she baked us two delicious cakes.
+The AC team were lucky to visit Shannon Garson where she baked us cakes.

 The wheel has turned a full circle for Queensland ceramic artist Shannon Garson, who now finds herself living very happily in the country town she once couldn’t wait to leave.

 Returning to Australia in the late 90s after travelling and working overseas, Shannon set up her shingle as a ceramic artist specialising in handmade porcelain vessels.
 “I’ve always been a keen cook so tableware was a natural direction for me,” she says.
 “I was inspired by the beautiful 19th-century English pottery tradition that reflects local flora and fauna.
 So I make plates, cups and bowls inspired by the natural environment and decorated with repeatable designs for my daily range.
 I also produce one-off exhibition pieces.
 They are all functional pieces, even though people might not choose to actually drink or eat from the exhibition work.”